-In My Device Settings, you can set push notifications to be sent automatically to your default authentication device.
+In Manage My Devices, you can set push notifications to be sent automatically to your default authentication device.
 With this setting enabled, you're going to receive push requests immediately after you complete the primary authentication.
 This shortens significantly the secondary verification process and provides you with a frictionless authentication experience.

 In the authentication prompt, click My Devices.